haiya1994/BERE/README.md

 # BERE
-Implementation of the paper [BERE: An accurate distantly supervised biomedical entity relation extraction network](https://arxiv.org/abs/1906.06916).
+Implementation of the paper [BERE: An accurate distantly supervised biomedical entity relation extraction network].

 ## Environment
 Tested on Python 3.5 and PyTorch 1.0.0.